PaperMC/docs/docs/velocity/admin/reference/comparison.md

 :::danger

 **The Paper team strongly recommends using Velocity over Waterfall and BungeeCord**.
-Waterfall is a legacy solution, and only receives critical updates and whatever is released from upstream BungeeCord.
+Waterfall has reached end of life.
 All future development by PaperMC is done on Velocity.
+For more information, see the [announcement](https://forums.papermc.io/threads/1088/).

 :::